 - Grade 2: a moderate sprain with partial tearing of the ligament.

 - Grade 3: a severe sprain with complete tearing of the ligament.

 The diagnosis of ankle sprain starts with the physical examination, which is painful as the ankle is bent in various directions to assess which ligament is injured.
-Then X-rays are taken to confirm whether any fracture is present, as the symptoms of a sprain are similar.
+Your physician will examine your ankle for swelling, bruising, and deformity.
+There is typically tenderness when pressing on the ligaments around the ankle, but if there is tenderness on the bony prominences, then you should have an X-ray of your ankle.
+X-rays are taken to confirm whether any fracture is present, as the symptoms of a sprain are similar.
 The doctor grades the ankle sprain by looking at the amount of swelling and bruising of the ankle.
+The physician will check the range of motion of your ankle which will likely be less than normal both because of the swelling and pain.
+The amount of swelling, pain, and the location of the injury will determine the treatment.
 In complex cases, an MRI scan is ordered for analyzing the injured ligament.

 Your physician may also order the following treatment measures if the sprain is a grade 2 or 3.